 - You may either sort the lowercase letter tiles into alphabetical order, or you may randomly shuffle the letter tiles to make this work more challenging.

 Alternatively, you may also use these alphabet mats to make a printable moveable alphabet.
 Simply print out the desired quantity of letters, cut them apart, and then sort them into a box with compartments.
 Beginning punctuation symbols have been included for this purpose.

 Would you like to try the alphabet mats with your children?

-If you’re already a newsletter subscriber, simply head over to the Resource Library, click on ‘Language’ and grab your free copy.
+If you’re already a newsletter subscriber, simply head over to the Resource Library and grab your free copy.

 If you’re not yet a subscriber, you can easily sign up below.
-Once you sign up, you’ll receive a welcome email containing the password to the Resource Library where you’ll find all the free printables available in one easily accessible location.
+Once you sign up, you’ll receive a welcome email containing the password to the Resource Library where you’ll find more than a dozen free printables available in one easily accessible location.